maxlebedev/maleficer/README.md

         * since that assumes a starting X coord
 # BUGS
     - Found a wall I was able to walk through in the caves.
+        * Sometimes enemies turn into walls when they die
+        * those walls can be walked through
+        * I think this is bc enemies spawn *in* the wall with same pos
     - MenuSelection maybe wants to be reset when moving thru menus
     - Bombs dealing damage to each other loop and break game
         * maybe bombs just can't dmg each other
         * maybe we don't oneshot proc the damage (so, finish death)
-    - Went down from maze to cave lvl, killed a bat
-        * KeyError: 20554
-        * self.entities_at(pos).remove(entity)
-        * this doesn't happen every time
-            + the next time death failed on lvl2 it was
-            + if esper.has_component(killable, cmp.Cell):